latsku/GoogleLogin-GS/README.md

 Known Issues
 ------------

-Only way to link GetSimple user and Google account is to change GetSimple accounts email address to Google accounts email address.
+* Only way to link GetSimple user and Google account is to change GetSimple accounts email address to Google accounts email address.

+* Uses pseudoauthentication instead of OpenID Connect based authentication.
+Maybe minor detail, but still an issue.
+Look at http://en.wikipedia.org/wiki/OAuth#OpenID_vs._pseudo-authentication_using_OAuth to understand the difference.